-We are glad to welcome you at our new destination in Barcelona, Spain from January 20-21, 2020 for our upcoming Event on 5th International Conference on Surgery & Anesthesia organized by Surgery & Anesthesia Conference 2020.
+We are glad to welcome you at our new destination in Paris, France from February 25-26, 2021 for our upcoming Event on 6th International Conference on Surgery & Anesthesia organized by Surgery Conferences 2021.

 Pediatric Surgery is the branch of surgery that involves the surgery of foetuses, infants, children, adolescents, and young adults.
 It provides the highest quality care for young patients requiring surgery.
 Pediatric surgeons perform inpatient and outpatient surgeries, as well as pre-surgical testing and patient consultations to determine the need for an operation.
 Subspecialties of pediatric surgery include: neonatal surgery and fetal surgery.

 Oncology and Surgery

 Surgery is the ancient form of cancer treatment, and for most patients, part of the curative plan includes surgery.
 The goals of the surgical oncologist are to remove the cancer and an area of healthy tissue surrounding it, also known as a clear margin or clear excision, in order to avert the cancer from recurring in that area.
 Sometimes it is not possible to remove the whole tumour, and a surgery known as "debunking" is done to remove as much of the tumour as possible and to relieve indications such as airway obstruction, pain, or bleeding.
 However the influence of the surgical oncologist goes beyond what is done on the day of surgery itself.
 As part of the multidisciplinary care team, he or she provides expert opinion about biopsy techniques, optimal image guidance, the likelihood of achieving clear margins, and what role there is if any for surgical management of more advanced disease.